 Yes, alterations in the cervical mucus can are a common cause of female infertility.
 The cervical mucus is a secretion produced before ovulation and it disappears after the woman ovulates.
-It has a sticky texture, and its mission is to pave the way for sperms toward the tubes.
+It has a sticky texture, and its mission is to pave the way for sperm.
 It is, in fact, a good indicator of female fertility.

 Óscar Oviedo Moreno